Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Typical Scenarios and Evaluation Metrics

 \subsection{Evaluation Metrics}

 We establish a comprehensive SemCom evaluation framework based on different modalities and diverse tasks, as shown in Table~\ref{tab:evaluation metrics}.
 This framework not only incorporates typical reconstruction metrics for multimodal data such as images \cite{xu2021wireless}, text \cite{yao2022semantic, yi2023deep}, video \cite{tung2022deepwive, gao2025rate} and speech \cite{xiao2023wireless}, but also includes evaluation criteria for downstream tasks such as classification, object detection, semantic segmentation and image retrieval \cite{wang2024unified}.
 More importantly, we propose a unified metric named semantic similarity (SS) that can be applied across modalities, which can also serve as a cross-modal evaluation metric for 3GPP use case\hyperlink{footnote4}{\footnotemark[4]}.
 For each modality, the original information is first mapped into a shared semantic space by a pretrained model, for example, a Vision Transformer for images and BERT for text, and then the cosine similarity between the resulting embeddings is calculated to measure cross-modal consistency.
 This unified demand-oriented metric framework provides a reliable basis for objectively evaluating SemCom performance in multimodal and multi-task scenarios.
+Specifically, modality alignment is achieved by training modality-specific encoders with a shared objective, typically via contrastive learning or task-driven supervision, to project heterogeneous modalities into a unified semantic embedding space.
+Representative models include CLIP and ALIGN for image-text alignment, AudioCLIP for audio-image-text alignment, and VideoCLIP/Florence for video-language alignment, which map semantically equivalent cross-modal content to highly similar representations.

 \hypertarget{footnote4}{}

 In addition to semantic-level metrics such as peak signal-to-noise ratio (PSNR) and word error rate (WER), which assess reconstruction quality, semantic fidelity, and linguistic accuracy, traditional communication metrics are also incorporated into the evaluation framework to enable comprehensive validation.
 Conventional metrics such as spectral efficiency (SE), latency, and reliability reflect physical and transport layer performance, supporting both the evaluation of SemCom transmission efficiency and the development of unified cross-layer frameworks.
 Furthermore, integrating traditional and semantic metrics such as channel bandwidth ratio (CBR), semantic SE, and noise robustness enables the flexible construction of multi-dimensional evaluation metrics tailored to diverse requirements~\cite{guo2024survey, yang2022semantic,tung2022deepwive}.